Eva Bartok

 Éva Márta Szőke Ivanovics (18 June 1927 – 1 August 1998), known professionally as Eva Bartok, was a Hungarian-British actress.
-She began acting in films in 1950 and her last credited appearance was in 1966.
-She acted in more than 40 American, British, German, Hungarian, French and Israeli films.
+She began acting in films in 1950, and her last credited appearance was in 1966.
+She acted in more than 40 American, British, German, Hungarian, French, and Israeli films.
 She is best known for appearances in Blood and Black Lace, The Crimson Pirate, Operation Amsterdam, and Ten Thousand Bedrooms.

 Early life

-Bartok was born Éva Márta Szőke in Kecskemét, Hungary, to a Jewish journalist father and a Catholic mother.
-As a young child she performed in school productions from the age of six, and later in charity events and for wounded soldiers during the Second World War.
+Bartok was born Éva Márta Szőke Ivanovics in Kecskemét, Hungary, to a Jewish father and a Catholic mother.
+As a young child, she performed in school productions from the age of six, and later in charity events and for wounded soldiers during the Second World War.

-Following the outbreak of the war her father stayed in Budapest.
+Following the outbreak of the war, her father stayed in Budapest.
 Bartok and her mother moved to live in Kecskemét, to the south of the city, where her mother had relatives.
 Her father would visit them on Sundays, but later disappeared without a trace during the Nazi period.

-To avoid persecution as the daughter of a Jewish father the teenage Bartok was forced at age of 15 to gain protection by marrying Géza Kovács, a Hungarian officer who had Nazi connections.
+To avoid persecution as the daughter of a Jewish father, the teenage Bartok was forced aged 15 to gain protection by marrying Géza Kovács, a Hungarian officer who had Nazi connections.

 Kovács disappeared following the occupation of Hungary by the Communists.
-Bartok was able to get her marriage annulled on the grounds of coercion of a minor.
+Bartok was able to get her marriage annulled, on the grounds of coercion of a minor.